 Belt Yoga for the Pelvic Floor

-We frequently use a belt in yoga classes as well as blocks and blankets.
+We frequently use a yoga belt in our pelvic floor classes as well as blocks and blankets.
 These are great props to help you gently stretch and strengthen "down there."

 Start Your Free Trial